Aaron-S117/ProjectTTC/README.md

 This app will expand greatly with time and my growing knowledge of website development.

 PLANS:
-- Get Collection, Collection Item, and Homepage workflows done as an MVP (Minimum Viable Product)
-- Add Ability to edit collection title.
+- Add Ability to edit collection information
+- Add Ability to delete collections
 - Screen app for security, adding API authentication and encrypted/hashing relevant data
 - Optimize code, narrowing down expensive workflows
 - Finalize and beutify UI and maximize UX
+- Deploy to AWS for Testing and Production

+FINISHED PLANS:
 - Add Signout button
 - Add page saving for main pages
-- Deploy to AWS for Testing and Production
+- Get Collection, Collection Item, and Homepage workflows done as an MVP (Minimum Viable Product)